 - Diving – The crystal clear waters provide divers with the unique opportunity to view coral reefs, blue holes, caves, shipwrecks and sharks.

-- Dolphin Cay at Atlantis – This vast 14-acre dolphin habitat located at the Atlantis, Paradise Island is the largest of its kind and provides opportunities for up-close interaction with its friendly swimmers.
+- Dolphin Cay – This vast 14-acre dolphin habitat located at the Atlantis, Paradise Island is the largest of its kind and provides opportunities for up-close interaction with its friendly swimmers.
 Guests can share in their playful shallow water antics or experience their speed and agility first-hand in the deeper waters.
 The dolphins of Atlantis welcome all to share in their fun.

 - Fishing – Whether experienced or a first-timer, bonefish or deep-sea, there is always an outfitter and charter captain available to assist anglers.